FayCarsons/Portfolio-Site/markdown/joy.md

 `fold` I had initially used (both in my first OCaml draft and Clojure).
 The quadtree example was made very simple with OCaml's variant types, something I had no experience with prior, and am now in love with.
-Writing tree algorithms in Clojure is a nightmare of `NullPointerException`s, and a constant fight with the borrow checker in Rust.
+Writing tree algorithms in Clojure is a nightmare of `NullPointerException`, and a constant fight with the borrow checker in Rust.
 OCaml turned that into a single match block of `Node | Leaf`.
 The flowfield example is a mapping from an array of smooth noise values to an array of lines.